 ‘Farm Air and Poplar’ and Other Poetry by Neal Dachstadter The Society October 13, 2015 Beauty, Poetry Farm Air and Poplar Before the air be clearly cool, In Georgia, Monticello, see, Be one precursor of the rule, That lower heat – humidity – Be gaining ground and holding sway, Embryonic, slight and small, Be indicating potency, In Autumn, on a sunny brae. (hill) As Uncle Tom and I repaired A barb wire fence, along the road, A dry and cooling tuft of breeze, It hit like snuff, enough to sneeze.
 And in the field it’s good and soaked, From sun and working hard as well, And digging on an old post – oak, Enables me to sense and tell, What Gold on Poplar indicates, As early as September states: October and November fates, Of cobalt skies, of long awaits, Be on the way with golden leaf, And holding sway, however brief.
 Photo by Hayden Geoffrey Blue and Green Crashing the arc of viridian green, Cerulean blue be an ocean of sheen, Green esprit heaving and lit from within, Blue as the evening, and glinting the skin.
 Neal Dachstadter is a poet living in Tennessee.
 His work has been printed in Decanto Poetry Magazine (UK), Western Viewpoints and Poetic Images: the Great American West (Woodinville, Washington), Society of Classical Poets Journal 2015 (Mt Hope, New York), Rocky Point Times (Puerto Peñasco, Mexico) and The Lyric (Jericho, Vermont).
 A member of the Demosthenian Literary Society at the University of Georgia, he deployed to Hawija, then wrote on Lookout Mountain, continuing with Delta Kappa Epsilon International.
 Berkeley, Ann Arbor, and Athens encouraged him as a writer.
 In 2015 he wrote in Arizona at Organ Pipe Cactus National Monument five miles north of Mexico.
 Featured Image: “A Landscape With Cows On A Riverbank, A Farm Beyond” by Vester.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.